Dynamic voltage scaling: System stability

 Dynamic frequency scaling is another power conservation technique that works on the same principles as dynamic voltage scaling.
 Both dynamic voltage scaling and dynamic frequency scaling can be used to prevent computer system overheating, which can result in program or operating system crashes, and possibly hardware damage.
 Reducing the voltage supplied to the CPU below the manufacturer's recommended minimum setting can result in system instability.

 Temperature

 The efficiency of some electrical components, such as voltage regulators, decreases with increasing temperature, so the power used may increase with temperature causing thermal runaway.
 Increases in voltage or frequency may increase system power demands even faster than the CMOS formula indicates, and vice versa.

 Caveats

 The primary caveat of overvolting is increased heat: the power dissipated by a circuit increases with the square of the voltage applied, so even small voltage increases significantly affect power.
 At higher temperatures, transistor performance is adversely affected, and at some threshold, the performance reduction due to the heat exceeds the potential gains from the higher voltages.
 Overheating and damage to circuits can occur very quickly when using high voltages.

 There are also longer-term concerns: various adverse device-level effects such as hot carrier injection and electromigration occur more rapidly at higher voltages, decreasing the lifespan of overvolted components.

+In order to mitigate the increased heat from overvolting, it's recommended to use liquid cooling to achieve higher ceilings and thresholds than you normally would with an aftermarket cooler.
+Also known as 'all-in-one' (AIO) coolers, they offer a far more effective method of unit cooling by relocating heat outside a computer case via the fans on the radiator whereas air cooling only disperses heat from the affected unit, increasing overall ambient temperatures.